Skip to main content

 Funnel statistics

 The funnel statistics display the number of sessions that have been initiated on each flow page.
-Sessions are defined on a 5-minute basis, as previously mentioned.

 This data can help pinpoint potential areas for improvement in the user experience, allowing you to optimize and enhance the overall flow of your game.